SujalAhrodia/GoGame/README.md

 Note:
 Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?
 >3.
 Given a positive integer, check whether it has alternating bits: namely, if two adjacent bits will always have different values.
+>4.
+There are n bulbs that are initially off.
+You first turn on all the bulbs.
+Then, you turn off every second bulb.
+On the third round, you toggle every third bulb (turning on if it's off or turning off if it's on).
+For the i-th round, you toggle every i bulb.
+For the n-th round, you only toggle the last bulb.
+Find how many bulbs are on after n rounds.